I’ve started to learn chess.

 After having watched The Queen’s Gambit on Netflix in 2020, chess caught my interest.
-Since I had just finished my Sudoku Project, I was open to a new challenge.
+Turns out that I was not alone in this particular fascination.

 Still, I decided to teach myself more about chess.